The Emergence of African Fiction: Contemporary reviews

 Ebele Obumselu, who reviewed the book for Research in African Literatures, considered that Larson's use of categories sometimes relied on prejudice, and that Larson cannot get away from implicitly comparing the African with the European novel.
 Obumselu praises the chapter on Things Fall Apart, which he says makes sense because Achebe seems to write based on the European canon even while departing from it, but this kind of analysis does nothing for The Palm-Wine Drinkard, whose structure and imaginative world does not resemble any European model, though Larson tries to link it to European quest romances.
 Obumselu is also not convinced by Larson's reading of Laye's Radiance, which Larson, he says, treats too easily as an essentially African text while disregarding the importance of the Muslim conquest of the area, which plays an important role in the book.

 In a 1974 review for Black World, Omolara Leslie offered a critique similar to the ones by Iyasere and Obumselu.
 There is praise for his sometimes precise and valuable close readings, mixed with criticism of an often erroneous generalizing stance on some matters.
 For instance, Leslie does not accept Larson's dictum that proverbs are much more important among the Igbo people than elsewhere in Africa, or the suggestion that the culture and background of Peter Abrahams is representative of all of Black Africa.
 Moreover, Leslie argues, what Larson treats is not the "emergence" of African fiction, which had existed for a long time; nor does African fiction emerge in European languages after World War 2, the period Larson treats, since African authors already wrote in Portuguese in the late 1800s (and Larson disregards non-Anglophone literature).
 Rather, Leslie argues, Larson effaces his authorial persona while building an ostensibly objective argument about African fiction based on personal thoughts and beliefs.
-His Western point of view shows itself throughout, for instance in the discussion of the popular Onitsha literature, where Larson disregards specific African points of significance (like in the treatment of the older prostitute in Cyprian Ekwensi's Jagua Nana), and in the constant referencing of Western authors and books—such as the title "Pamela in Africa" for the chapter on Onitsha literature, in reference to Samuel Richardson's Pamela; or, Virtue Rewarded.
+His Western point of view shows itself throughout, for instance in the discussion of the popular Onitsha literature, where Larson disregards specific African points of significance (such as in the treatment of the older prostitute in Cyprian Ekwensi's 1961 novel Jagua Nana), and in the constant referencing of Western authors and books—such as the title "Pamela in Africa" for the chapter on Onitsha literature, in reference to Samuel Richardson's Pamela; or, Virtue Rewarded.